(This is a reader gun review contest entry, click here for more details – enter by December 19th!)

 Kahr recommends a break in period of 200 rounds.
 THIS IS CRITICAL.
 I had a few feeding issues during that first 200 rounds (this gun is a few years old, so I don’t remember how many).
 Of course, I was also using commie Tula ammo.
 I can say now, that it feeds Tula 100%, but you really do need to break it in.
 Also, I don’t think Kahr recommends using steel case but I’m a rebel, or just cheap.
 But as I have mentioned, I have not had an issue with Tula in a few years now, once broken in.

 This is a worth mentioning: the plastic base plates on the 7- and 8-round mags suck.
 The tolerance is so tight that you really have to slam the 8-rounder in there to get it to seat properly.
 If the slide is closed, and you try to load a full 8-round extended mag with one already in the pipe, then good luck.
 The mag just slides halfway out after the first shot.

-As you would expect, this small nine is extremely easy to carry IWB.
+As you would expect, this small nine is extremely easy to carry inside the waistband (IWB).
 What I really like about it, though, is that it is small enough to carry OWB with a decent kydex holster.
 I have two home-made holsters for my Kahr.
 In the summer, I can pull off a large T-shirt with the Kahr OWB (6’1″ 215 lbs.).
 This is by far the most comfortable way to carry since there is nothing jammed in your pants.
-It’s also the quickest way to draw the pistol.
+It’s also the quickest way to draw a carry pistol.

 Ratings (out of five stars):